benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 Here we import a writable (think 'editable') store.
 The store is an object with three methods: subscribe, set, and update.

+Next up we create our store object and set an empty string as the initial state.

 ```js
 const store = writable('');
 ```

-Next up we create our store object and set an empty string as the initial state.
+To make our value 'reactive' we call the subscribe function on our store.
+Whenever the store now changes, the function we pass in to the subscribe function will run.
+In this case, we'll update our value so that it stays in sync with the store's state but you can do whatever you like here.
+Note that the subscribe function returns an unsubscribe function which can be used to stop listening to changes.
+We won't be using this in this tutorial so this can be ignored for now.

 ```js
 let value;
 const unsubscribe = store.subscribe(state => {value = state;});
 ```

-To make our value 'reactive' we call the subscribe function on our store.
-Whenever the store changes, the function we pass in to the subscribe function will run.
-In this case, we'll update our value so that it stays in sync with the store but you can do whatever you like here.
+Finally, in our button we call the `store.set()` function when the button gets clicked.
+This will set the state for us and since our `value` variable is subscribed to the store, it will automatically update and display an "X"!
+Try it out for yourself!

 ```html
 <button on:click="{ () => store.set('X') }">{ value }</button>
 ```

-Finally, we call the `store.set()` function when the button gets clicked.
-This will set the state for us and since our value is subscribed, it will automatically update and display an "X"!
-Try it out for yourself!

 Now, since this is such a common pattern, the lovely Svelte folks have given us a shorthand to automatically subscribe to a store.
 All you have to do is add a `$` to the variable inside your component.
 The below code is equivalent to the above.
-Much better.

 ```html
 <script>